tannazma/prework/README.md

 ## Fifth Challenge

-For the 5th challeng, I just needed to add an `else` inside form function:
+For the fifth challenge, all I needed to do was include an `else` clause inside the form function:

 ```js
 else {